 Weight - We generally use weight as an indicator of quality.
 With masticating juicers, the weight often tells us whether the juicer is made of heavy-duty materials like stainless steel or if it is mostly made of plastic parts.
 However, plastic is not necessarily a bad material for the internal parts of a juicer like the auger, since the plastics used are food grade, inert materials that won’t react with acidic fruits and vegetables like metals often do, like drinking orange juice from a steel thermos.
 Juicers with more powerful motors also tend to be heavier.
 The juicers on this list range from ten pounds to almost twenty.

-Available Colors - Looks aren’t everything, but a few of the masticating juicer models we tested come in multiple colors to add a unique touch to your kitchen.
+Available Colors - Looks aren’t everything, but a few of the masticating juicer models we found come in multiple colors to add a unique touch to your kitchen.
 Most are available in simple red or chrome, but a few, like our top pick, can be found in colors like pink, blue, and more.
 If you want to buy a masticating juicer as a gift, choosing a stylish color ensures that you’ll get a thank-you card.
 Availability in multiple colors also tends to be a feature of more successful, high-end appliances, since the product has to be successful to make more colorways worth it to the manufacturer.